Get A Better Resume

 Salary negotiations are sometimes successful and unsuccessful.
 Still, there’s no reason that you shouldn’t ask for a higher starting salary.
 If you don’t ask for more, you won’t get more.

 Assuming that the salary negotiation process is bound to be unsuccessful and choosing not to negotiate may be the comfortable choice in the short term.
-However, in the long term, settling for less will have serious consequences for your future career trajectory and millions in foregone wages.

 Successful negotiations can get you even higher earnings than you had anticipated.
 The key is to follow the strategies outlined in this article.
 With this article, you will be able to make a mind shift and take the plunge into negotiating your financial future.